nadiansh/nadiansh/README.md

 **About Me:**

 As a dedicated cybersecurity professional with strong analytical and problem-solving skills, I am transitioning into the tech industry with a clear mission to protect systems from cyberattacks.
-I am currently expanding my technical expertise and gaining industry insights through The Knowledge House Innovation Fellowship – Cybersecurity Track and The Commonwealth Cyber
+I am currently expanding my technical expertise and gaining industry insights through The Knowledge House Innovation Fellowship – Cybersecurity Track.
-Initiative (CCI) – Cybersecurity traineeship program